stouffer/EvoGeoModules/manuscript/manuscript.md

 at different scales feedback into one another.
 Despite this, ecological networks are known to have a structure that is coherent with evolutionary processes, which suggest that coevolution may play a role in determining their extent organisation.
-Here we show that even though species interaction vary substantially over a continental gradient, the coevolutionary significance of individual interactions is maintained at different scales.
-This occurs despite the fact that community variation at the local scale tends to weaken or remove community-wide coevolutionary signal.
-We provide a new perspective on the interplay between coevolutionary theory and community ecology, by establishing the organisational scales at which the different theories have relevance: interactions are relevant locally, whereas overall community structure is relevant regionally.
+Here we show that, though species interactions vary substantially over a continental gradient, the coevolutionary significance of individual interactions is maintained across different scales.
+Intriguingly, this also occurs despite the fact that community variation at the local scale tends to weaken or remove community-wide coevolutionary signal.
+When considered in terms of the interplay between coevolutionary theory and community ecology, our results demonstrate that interactions are locally relevant whereas overall community structure is most relevant at regional scales.
 Although it has been tempting so far to understand how coevolution relates to network structure, our results suggest that the way forward is to understand how network structure may affect coevolution over space instead.**

-Ecological interactions introduce selective pressures on the species involved -- for example, lodgepole pines and red crossbills phenologies respond spatially to the presence of squirrels [@benk03a], and palm species undergo changes in seed morphology in response to the extinction of disperser birds [@galetti].
+Ecological interactions are capable of introducing strong selective pressures on the species involved;
+for example, lodgepole pines and red crossbills phenologies respond spatially to the presence of squirrels [@benk03a] and palm species undergo changes in seed morphology in response to the extinction of bird dispersers [@galetti].
 When taxonomically diverse species are considered at once, groups of interacting species are delineated by evolutionary boundaries [@eklo11], invariant structures in the distribution of interactions appear [@jord03],